UrbanIntelligence/CS586-DS504-Spring23/project2/README.md

 * 100 (One Hundred)

 ## Goal
 In this project, you will be asked to finish a sequence classification task using deep learning.
 A trajectory data set with five taxi drivers' daily driving trajectories in 6 months will be provided, and the task is to build a model to predict which driver a trajectory belongs to.
 Trajectory to be classified include all GPS records of a driver in one day.
 During the test, we will use data collected from 5 drivers in 5 days, i.e. there will be 25 records.
 You can do anything to preprocess the data before feeding the data to the neural network, such as extracting features, getting sub-trajectory based on the status, and so on.
 This project should be completed in Python 3.
-Pytorch is recommended, but you can make your decision to use other tools like MxNet.
+Pytorch is highly recommended, but you can make your decision to use other tools like MxNet.

 ## Current Leaderboard
 | rank | Name | Accuracy |